Blog

 La déshydratation en cas de diarrhée : que faire ?

-When you have loose or watery stools, it is called diarrhea.
+When you have loose or watery stools , it is called diarrhea .
 It is a very common health condition that usually resolves without intervention.
-However, it greatly increases the risks of dehydration and kidney failure, and can be accompanied by other diseases.
-Through this article, we will explain the reasons and management of diarrhea.
+However, it greatly increases the risk of dehydration and kidney failure , and can be accompanied by other illnesses.
+In this article, we will explain the causes and management of diarrhea.

 1. What causes diarrhea?

-The water used and consumed is the most important vector of these pathogens.
-It is therefore essential to use and consume only clean and potable water in all situations.
-However, be careful not to neglect food and respect the expiration dates before consumption.
+Water used and consumed is the most important vector for these pathogens.
+It is therefore essential to use and consume only clean, potable water in all situations.
+However, be careful not to neglect food and respect expiration dates before consumption.

 Finally, if these diarrheas are repeated, it is possible to suspect particular foods, such as those rich in lactose, for which there is a risk of intolerance, or other related health problems.